-If you or a family member needs an ADA room or has special needs call the Disney Cruise Line Special Reservations Line (407) 566-3500 for help booking your trip.
-The representative can answer all of your special needs and accessibility questions, I found them to be really knowledgeable and helpful.
+If you are considering a Disney Cruise with a family member with disabilities, special needs or needing a wheelchair, start by calling the Disney Cruise Line Special Reservations Line (407) 566-3500 for help booking your trip.
+The representative can answer all of your special needs and accessibility questions, I found them to be really knowledgeable and helpful with everything from specific questions about how a Disney cruise can work for my special needs child to helping book an ADA room.

 There are 37 ADA staterooms on the Disney Fantasy.
 A friend of mine who uses a scooter wrote a great article about accessibility on the Disney Fantasy, check it out here.